 - a fine of $100 (for a first offense),8 and

-- a mandatory alcohol education program of three months or longer (if the offender is over 18 years of age).9
+- a mandatory alcohol education program of three months or longer (if you are over 18 years of age).9

 Business and Professions Code 25658 makes it a misdemeanor in California to sell or furnish alcohol to a minor.